-(12) For a Passenger Yacht 1 an immersion suit56 or an anti-exposure suit, of an appropriate size shall be provided for every person on board.
+(12) Other than a Passenger Yacht 2, all ships which do not carry partially or totally enclosed lifeboats an immersion suit49, of an appropriate size, shall be provided for every person on board.

-55 See Resolution MSC.207(81) - Adoption of Amendments to the International Life-Saving Appliance (LSA) Code - (Adopted on 18 May 2006).
+48 See Resolution MSC.207(81) - Adoption of Amendments to the International Life-Saving Appliance (LSA) Code - (Adopted on 18 May 2006).